lopezdsr/sql-query/sql-query.md

 {: #db-location}

 There are two ways to specify database locations, CRN URIs, and Db2 table URIs.
-Which one you choose depends on the target database plan and the access you have to that database:
+Which one you choose depends on the target database plan and the access you have to that database.
+Note that the number of parallel Db2 connections has an effect on performance.
+The more parallel connections there are, the better the performance gets, depending on the allowed connections to Db2 and the current free resources of {{site.data.keyword.sqlquery_short}}.
+Check how many connections your [Db2 plan](https://cloud.ibm.com/catalog/services/db2) allows.

 #### CRN URI location
 {: #crn-uri}